FierceDog/learngit/readme.txt

 Git tracks changes.
 Creating a new branch is AND quick.
 Switched to branch manager.
-who wil win the battle.
+who will win the battle.